EmelieMarkkanen/p3-guess-the-word-game/README.md

 #### Thank you to <br>
 Code institute for the mock terminal<br>
 Jan-Åke Fonnaland and Anders Colliander for testing<br>
+CI Peer review on slack <br>
+My mentor Rohit for valuable input and feedback

 ### External sources used
 - https://pypi.org/project/colorama/